hanai3Bi/Switch-OC-Suite/README.md

   - Most games are **bottlenecked by RAM bandwidth**

-  - Timings could be auto-adjusted (default), partially customized, or overwritten with entire mtc table.

-  - Safe: ≤1996.8 MHz
+  - Safe:
-    - 1996.8 MHz has been tested stable for all (Samsung / Micron / Hynix), with built-in timing auto-adjustment.
+    - Mariko: 1996.8 MHz has been tested stable for all (Samsung / Micron / Hynix), with built-in timing auto-adjustment.
+    - Erista: 1862.4 MHz.

   - Unsafe: > 1996.8 MHz or overvolting
+    - Timing:
+      - Timing parameters could be auto-adjusted (default) or overwritten with user-provided mtc table.
-    - Timing customization: No GUI tool, requires [rebuilding](#Build).
+      - Customization: No GUI tool, requires [rebuilding](#Build).
     - DRAM bus overvolting (Erista Only).
       - Mariko: [use this to set DRAM bus voltage](https://gist.github.com/KazushiMe/6bb0fcbefe0e03b1274079522516d56d).